xakur/soppusite/_posts/2023-10-18-5-practical-strategies-how-to-stop-overthinking.md

 ### 5. Create a To-Do List

-Creating a to-do list is an effective method to tackle overthinking.
+Creating a to-do list is an effective method to stop overthinking.
 It provides an organized plan for your day, letting you know what tasks need your attention.
 A to-do list provides structure to your life, and can be a good tool to curb overthinking as you stay focused on current tasks that need to be completed.
 When your schedule is packed, you will not have time to ruminate over matters too.
 Furthermore, as you check items off your list, you experience a sense of accomplishment.
 The to-do list acts as a simple but efficient tool that helps channel your thoughts into productive actions.

 ## Conclusion